Enrico Clementi

-Enrico Clementi (19 November 1931 in Cembra, Italy - 30 March 2021) was an Italian chemist, a pioneer in computational techniques for quantum chemistry and molecular dynamics.
+Enrico Clementi (19 November 1931 – 30 March 2021) was an Italian chemist, a pioneer in computational techniques for quantum chemistry and molecular dynamics.

+Education and career

-Dr. Clementi received his Ph.D. in Chemistry from University of Pavia, where he was a student in the Collegio Cairoli, in 1954 and joined IBM Research in 1961.
-At IBM, he was first responsible for atomic calculations, then manager of a scientific computation department until 1974.
+Clementi received his Ph.D. in Chemistry from University of Pavia, where he was a student in the Collegio Cairoli, in 1954.
+His supervisors were Luigi Giulotto and Gianfranco Chiarotti.
+His doctoral research was conducted at the Department of Physics at Pavia, focusing on experimental studies of the spectroscopy of color centers in alkali halides.
+He went on to conduct research with Nobel laureate Giulio Natta at Polytechnic University of Milan, Michael Kasha at Florida State University, Kenneth Pitzer at University of California, Berkeley, Robert Mulliken at the University of Chicago.

+In 1961, Clementi joined IBM Research.
+There, he was first responsible for atomic calculations, then manager of a scientific computation department until 1974.
 As an IBM Fellow (elected 1969), he led research and development in parallel computer architecture and fundamental research in chemistry, biophysics and fluid dynamics.
 In 1991, he retired from IBM to join Université Louis Pasteur in Strasbourg, France, as Professor of Chemistry from 1992 until 2000.

+Honors and awards

-Dr Clementi's work has been recognised by awards and honours: IBM Fellow (1969), Fellow of the American Physical Society (1984), President of the International Society of Quantum Biology, Alexander von Humboldt award (2001), Member of the International Academy of Quantum Molecular Science.
+Clementi's work has been recognised by awards and honours: IBM Fellow (1969), Fellow of the American Physical Society (1984), President of the International Society of Quantum Biology, Alexander von Humboldt award (2001), Member of the International Academy of Quantum Molecular Science.